powerhousepro69/videoinfox/readme.md

      - Start autoplay from anywhere in the playlist.
      - Resume to start autoplay from the last video that was playing on quit.
      - Play Queue to load up multiple playlists for autoplay with resume.
+     - Play to play a single video and write it to the played list.

 #### *Manage*